ABOUT SHARON

 WRITING

 Sharon is the author of The Long Delirious Burning Blue, a novel which the Independent on Sunday called ‘hugely potent.
-A tribute to the art of storytelling that is itself an affecting and inspiring story’, and which The Scotsman called ‘powerful (reminiscent of The English Patient), filmic, and achieving the kind of symmetry that novels often aspire to, but rarely reach.’
+A tribute to the art of storytelling that is itself an affecting and inspiring story’, and which The Scotsman called ‘powerful … filmic, and achieving the kind of symmetry that novels often aspire to, but rarely reach.’
+First published in 2008, the novel was reissued in 2024 by September/ Duckworth Books.

-Wise Women: Myths and folklore in celebration of older women will be published by Virago in 2024.
+Wise Women: Myths and Stories for Midlife and Beyond will be published by Virago in October 2024.

 Sharon’s articles have been published in several national newspapers, including the Guardian, The Scotsman, the i and The Irish Times, and in many popular magazines and academic journals.
 In 2009, she was the recipient of a yearlong Writer’s Award from Creative Scotland.
 In 2022, she was given the Roger Deakin Award by the Society of Authors.